descope/python-sdk/README.md

 # Roles should be set directly if no tenants exist, otherwise set
 # on a per-tenant basis.
 # If user_id is supplied, then authorization would be ignored, and access key would be bound to the users authorization.
+# If description is supplied, then the access key will hold a descriptive text.
 # If permitted_ips is supplied, then the access key can only be used from that list of IP addresses or CIDR ranges
 create_resp = descope_client.mgmt.access_key.create(
     name="name",